-Top 4 game-changing ways technology empowers employees with disabilities
+Top 4 game-changing ways technology empowers employees with disabilities:

 Help yourself by helping others.